Amorphous Calcium Carbonate is Taking Over

 H⁺ + CO₃²⁻ (carbonate) ↔ HCO₃⁻

 So, how does OA affect the formation of limestone?
 With less carbonate available, organisms must work harder to create calcium carbonate which reduces calcification and precipitation rates.
-This can lower the saturation state meaning there is slower precipitation and increases the reliance on tiny seed crystals, mineral fragments, or biological structures like proteins to lead crystal growth in order to overcome energy barriers.
+As these rates are reduced, the loss of calcium carbonate precipitation causes an increased reliance on things such as seed crystals, mineral fragments, or biological structures like proteins to lead crystal growth in order to overcome energy barriers.
 This can result in limestone with lower density and a more porous microstructure as well as more amorphous phases due to organisms producing more amorphous calcium carbonate.
 Organisms begin producing more amorphous calcium carbonate because this requires less energy and in an environment where carbonate is becoming increasingly difficult to find, it’s important they conserve as much energy as possible.

 In conclusion, as our oceans take up more and more carbon from our atmosphere, less carbonate becomes available to calcifying organisms.
 Since limestone is largely made up of precipitation of calcium carbonate from biotic factors, the precipitation rates drop.
 This causes the formation of limestone with lower calcium and carbonate content and more amorphous and unstable phases.
 It also affects trace element ratios such as magnesium:calcium and strontium:calcium due to the different precipitation conditions.
 With less efficient calcification the limestone may also contain more organic matter or clays and overall be more porous and therefore less dense.